GostLy/piBox-quickboxDashboard/README.md

 After doing this you should elevate to root by typing "sudo su" and then run the automated install by typing "./setup.sh".
 Be aware that the install takes a while on the Raspberry Pi and does require some user interaction.
 Good luck!

-### Purpose of this repo
+### Purpose of this repository

+For the most part this is a clone of https://github.com/liaralabs/quickbox_dashboard which is the web UI for swizzin.
+I may decide to do more customization to the web panel but as of right now I have only added the option for a mounted device to be shown in the Disk Status portion of the swizzin web UI.

-Since the Raspberry Pi runs the OS from an SD Card.
-The root/home directory is on the SD card, so the quickbox panel shows the size of the SD card.
-Although I have a storage device mounted that holds all of my torrent files and downloads, so I would like to have the panel tell me the disk space of the mounted device.
+Now, if you're using a Raspberry Pi like I am then you're aware that the Pi runs the OS from an SD Card.
+The root/home directory is on the SD card, so the swizzin panel shows the size of directories/partitions that are only on the SD card.
+I made this because I wanted the disk status to show me an external storage device that I use for my seedbox and I made it so that anyone who wanted to see their mounted device could use it for the same purpose.

-I created a file: widgets/disk_datam.php which is an edited version of widgets/disk_data.php (only lines 69-74) to add the mounted storage device directory. (/mnt/piStorage)
+I created a file: widgets/disk_datam.php which is the file that is to be remotely downloaded by the fix-disk command that will essentially fix the disk status in the web ui to show Total/Free/Used disk space of a mounted device.

-I then had to modify the "box panel fix-disk" command by adding "mnt" as an option which will then use my custom "widgets/disk_datam.php" file:
+So, first we have to modify the fix-disk command to add "mnt" as an available option.

 #### "/etc/swizzin/scripts/fix-disk" file:
 ```